Monero Cold Storage: Current Situation

 - Ledger CTO said they will implement Monero, ETA is to be announced

-Not so long ago there were rumors about various wallet providers finally integrating Monero - desktop wallets, light clients, hardware wallets.
+Since early 2017 there were rumors about various wallet providers finally integrating Monero - desktop wallets, light clients, hardware wallets.
 Turns out we got all of this for DASH, also for ETH, in some cases for ZEC, DAO, REP…Not for XMR though.

 It got to the point that such a feature would shake up the market of hardware wallet providers - even if it were a standalone Monero-only wallet, people would buy it.